softwaremill/ox/doc/structured-concurrency/index.md

 programming, while keeping blocking-like method calls.
 Structured concurrency enables local reasoning on the threading effects, which is also one of the prime tenets of functional programming!

-Ox extends the structured concurrency concepts with various form of error handling, described in the following sections.
+Ox extends the structured concurrency concepts with various forms of error handling, described in the following sections.